Quintin E. Primo III

 Capri Capital Partners

-Mr. Primo serves as Chairman and Chief Executive Officer of Capri Capital Partners, LLC, a real estate investment management firm advising pension fund and other institutional investors.
-The firm currently has $3.7 billion in assets under management as of September 30, 2012.
+Quintin E. Primo III serves as Chairman and Chief Executive Officer of Capri Capital Partners, LLC, a real estate investment management firm advising pension fund and other institutional investors.
+The firm currently has $3.7 billion in assets under management as of September 30, 2013.

 Active in the real estate industry for more than 30 years, Mr. Primo has challenged conventional wisdom in developing new markets for investment.
 He co-founded Capri in 1992 during the depths of the US credit crisis and successfully capitalized on the financing void left by retreating banks, insurance companies and thrift institutions.
-Under his leadership in 1998, Capri launched one of the industry’s first real estate mezzanine investment funds and in the following decade became an early investor in underserved urban markets in the US.
-Recently, he formed Capri Global Capital, Ltd. and has initiated real estate private equity investments in Africa, India and the Middle East.
+Under his leadership in 1995, Capri made one of the first institutional investments in the multifamily housing sector and, in 1998, launched one of the industry’s first real estate mezzanine investment funds.
+In the following decade, Capri became an early investor in America’s underserved urban markets.
+Recently, he formed Capri Global Capital, Ltd. and has been exploring real estate private equity investments in Africa, India and the Middle East.
 In these and other investment programs, his goal has been to achieve the highest risk-adjusted returns for the firm’s institutional clients.

 Mr. Primo and his family reside in the Chicago area.